turbo-sim/barotropy/_sources/source/installation.rst

-..
 Congratulations!
-You have now successfully installed Turboflow in its own Conda virtual environment using pip.
-You're ready to start using Turboflow in your Python projects.
+You have now successfully installed barotropy in its own Conda virtual environment using pip.
+You're ready to start using the package for your Python projects.